 Going of Age

-An remarkable similarity in (Western) fiction stories is that our main characters, the protagonists, are young in 99% of cases: children, teenagers, young adults, or adults.
-The older the characters, the less we see this stage of life portrayed in our stories.
+A notable similarity in (Western) fictional stories is that our main characters, the protagonists, are mostly young: children, teenagers, young adults, or adults.
+The older the characters, the less we see of this stage of life depicted in our stories.
 This applies not only to books but also to TV, movies, and podcasts.

-How can we explain this lack of representation of older people?
-Are we so obsessed with youth, the future, hope, potential, and ability that older characters would inadvertently confront us with the slowness of life, with dependence, loneliness, and impending death?
-Do we therefore turn our eyes, hearts, and stories away from them?
-And is this only a Western (capitalist) problem?
+How can we explain this lack of representation of the elderly?
+Is it ageism?
+Are we so obsessed with youth, our future, hope, potential, and ability that older characters would inadvertently confront us with the slowness of life; with dependence, loneliness, and impending death?
+Do we avert our eyes, hearts, and stories from them as a result?
+And is this only a Western (capitalist) issue?

-In this program, we ask three writers to think beyond stereotypes (the wise old person, the angry conservative, the lonely…) that fuel our fear of aging and death.
-We ask them to compose a new chapter.
-A story in which aging, being old, alongside the known vulnerabilities, will also display life attributes such as experience, courage, talent, revolutionary power, dreams, and sexuality.
-Because, bear in mind, the elderly in the world – potentially all of us, because time is ticking for everyone – deserve our hope and imagination!
+In this program, three writers look beyond the stereotypes (the wise old person, the angry conservative, the lonely one…).
+Stereotypes that fuel our fear of aging and death.
+We ask them to read from existing works or compose new characters.
+Stories in which aging, being old, plays a role, but in which alongside these familiar vulnerabilities, the life-affirming qualities such as experience, courage, talent, revolutionary strength, dreams, and sexuality also come to the forefront.
+Because the elderly in our world – potentially all of us, as the ticking clock catches up with us mortals – deserve our hope and imagination too!

 Simon(e) van Saarloos will be joining us online from the USA with a keynote.

 *There are both Dutch and English readings.
 Dutch texts are supported with English subtitles.